Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Onion – I used a white onion, but you could also use a yellow onion.
 Feel free to also throw in some carrots or celery at the same time if you like.

 - Garlic – I used 8 cloves fresh garlic, but you could use 4 teaspoons jarred minced garlic for convenience.
 If you don’t have either, you can substitute 1 teaspoon garlic powder instead and just add it at the same time as the spices.

 - Ground Beef – I prefer to use grass-fed ground beef that is 85/15.
 Any lean ground beef you like will work, or you can substitute ground turkey, chicken, or sausage without casings.
 If you use a high-fat ground beef, such as 80/20, you may want to drain it after browning.
 You can also substitute ground turkey, ground chicken, or if you want a pork option, try my chile verde instead.

 - Diced Tomatoes – You could also use fire roasted diced tomatoes for more flavor.

 - Tomato Paste – Just a little bit adds concentrated flavor.
-This chili recipe uses one can, which is 3/4 cup of tomato paste.
+This easy chili recipe uses one can, which is 3/4 cup of tomato paste.
 If you don’t have any on hand, you can substitute 2 1/4 cups of tomato sauce.

 - Green Chiles – These chiles add a very mild heat, but feel free to omit if you don’t like them.
 You could also add jalapeños if you like the spice.
 Don’t drain.

-- Beans – For this chili recipe, I used a combination of black beans and pinto beans, but you could also use kidney beans or even lentils.
+- Beans – I used a combination of black beans and pinto beans, but you could also use kidney beans or even lentils.
 Drain and rinse before using.

 - Beef Broth – Adding beans made this dish super thick, so I added broth to make it slightly thinner.
 Reduced-sodium beef broth works best to avoid the dish being too salty.
 If you don’t have any on hand, reduced sodium chicken broth or bone broth would also work.